 1 taken to hospital after pickup flips over median on Hwy.
 174

-First responders responded to a single-vehicle crash involving a pickup truck on Highway 174 in Ottawa on Sunday afternoon.
+First responders were called to the scene of a single-vehicle crash involving a pickup truck on Highway 174 in Ottawa on Sunday afternoon.

 Ottawa Fire Services responded to the eastbound lanes of the highway near Blair Road at approximately 1:20 p.m.
 Initial reports show the vehicle flipped over the centre median.